Restaurant Listings

 WOOD-FIRED AMERICAN

-The brainchild of talented chef-owner John Murcko, Firewood features creative seasonal cuisine with a commitment to cooking a full menu over wood fire.
-The elk loin au poivre, black cod with maple glaze, duck confit provoleta, smoked trout flatbread, and mushroom pappardelle are just a few of the outstanding offerings at this gorgeously appointed eatery.
+The brainchild of talented chef-owner John Murcko, Firewood features creative “heirloom American food” with a commitment to cooking a full menu over wood fire utilizing several types of wood.
+A few of the outstanding offerings at this gorgeously appointed eatery include oxtail pappardelle, yellowtail carpaccio, bavette with a trio of beets, A5 Wagyu tenderloin, and smoked-trout toast.
 You can also drop in for a cocktail at the downstairs Nickel Bar—which, yes, is festooned with nickels.
 306 Main St, 435-252-9900, firewoodonmain.com $$$$ D R

 FLANAGAN’S ON MAIN